5 Common SEO Myths

 Myth #1: “Your website doesn’t need SEO.”

-Fact: There are numerous misconceptions about what SEO is.
+Fact: There are numerous misconceptions about SEO.
 It isn’t just about organic search ranking.
-SEO best practices ensure that your website contains the information your audience needs in a format that is easy to understand and engage with.
+SEO best practices ensure your website provides the information your audience needs in an easy-to-understand format that encourages engagement.

 It’s a strategy that encompasses a comprehensive set of criteria for researching, planning, and creating your website's content, structure, and user experience.
-These criteria are the ranking factors that Google uses to evaluate the relevance of your content to your audience, the user experience on your website, and your subject matter authority.
-Beyond on-page best practices, optimization of website content also includes Technical and Off-Page SEO.
+These criteria are the ranking factors Google uses to evaluate the relevance of your content to your audience, the user experience on your website, and your subject-matter authority.
+Beyond on-page best practices, website content optimization also includes Technical and Off-Page SEO.

-Regardless of the size, stage, or industry of your business, your website needs SEO.
+Regardless of your business's size, stage, or industry, your website needs SEO.
 Even if you think your ideal customer doesn’t search online for your business.
 SEO best practices ensure a quality experience for your audience, significantly increasing the likelihood of engagement.

 Myth #2: “SEO is dead.”